 Unless you're not planning to use a car for a long time after removing your battery, taking it out can lead to more problems that it's worth.
 Your dashboard settings and certain electronical features will be reset if you remove your battery without the proper knowledge, and in doing so will not prolong the batteries life.

+There are plenty of things you can do to help look after your car's battery.
 Storing your car in a garage can have the same effect, as all your battery need its warmth and care.
 Getting the electrical system checked, including your alternator, can make sure your battery is in good condition.
 If you frequent short drives, it is more likely to lead to discharge of the battery, so having a charger handy can always be useful.